tagd-tagd/ipbash/README.md

-# ipbash  - библиотека для работы с  IP  адресами на  bash
+# ipbash  - functions for work with IP on clear bash

 ## function list: